Menu

 • Air distribution dampers: usually installed with manual and automatic control types and are responsible for distributing air completely uniformly in the air distribution channels.

-• Hot water coil: in the winter season, it is responsible for heating the exhaust air of the air washer.
+• Hot water coil: in winter, it is responsible for heating the exhaust air of the air washer.

 How to Choose the Most Suitable Air Washer?